robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-concept-data-extraction.md

 ## <a name="patternany-entity-data"></a>Dados de entidade pattern.any

-[Pattern.any](reference-entity-pattern-any.md) é um espaço reservado de comprimento variável usado apenas no enunciado do modelo de um padrão para marcar onde a entidade começa e termina.
+[Padrão. any](reference-entity-pattern-any.md) é um espaço reservado de comprimento variável usado somente no modelo de um padrão expressão para marcar onde a entidade começa e termina.

 ## <a name="sentiment-analysis"></a>Análise de sentimento
 Se a análise de sentimento estiver configurada, a resposta JSON do LUIS incluirá a análise de sentimento.
 Saiba mais sobre a análise de sentimento na documentação [Análise de Texto](https://docs.microsoft.com/azure/cognitive-services/text-analytics/).